-- By ensuring the College is rigorous in delivering high quality education and training. - By continuing to follow the traditional 4 AS and 3 A level route which will ensure that all our students are full time under the new methodology. - Considerable focus and investment is placed on maintaining and managing key relationships with various funding bodies. - Ensuring the College is focused on those priority sectors which will continue to benefit from public funding. - Regular dialogue with the local EFA/Local Authorities.
+- By ensuring the College is rigorous in delivering high quality education and training. - The number of courses that students study will fall towards three as funding falls and linear A levels are introduced from September 2015.
+With the tutorial program and Ethics course, students will still be full time as measured by the funding methodology. - Considerable focus and investment is placed on maintaining and managing key relationships with various funding bodies. - Ensuring the College is focused on those priority sectors which will continue to benefit from public funding. - Regular dialogue with the local EFA/Local Authorities.